Welcome to the Deep Woods

 It’s my all-time favourite sentence, written by W. S. Merwin in his poem “Rain Light”.
 It’s huge and intimate.
 There’s so much wildness in it.

 Merwin defined wildness as everything that is just beyond reach.
-It’s a beautiful image and it applies also to creativity, which is the act of reaching for something we’re not quite sure is there.
+It’s a beautiful image and it applies also to creativity, which is the act of reaching for something we’re not quite sure is there, something just beyond the edge of the known.
 I’m a little obsessed with these intertwining themes.
 Everything in my work orbits around them.

-I’ve just published a book about wildness and loss.
+I’ve just published a book about wildness.
 It’s called Two Lights, which is a reference to twilight, that time of two lights - the light of day and the light of night.
-It’s the time we’re most creative, the time we’re most receptive to wonder, the time we’re most connected to the ground beneath our feet and the sky overhead.
+It’s when we’re most creative, when we’re most receptive to wonder, the time we’re most connected to the ground beneath our feet and the sky overhead.
+The book has been long listed for the RSL Ondaatje Prize.

 We’re connected over distances, in time and space; to our memories and the evolution of our places and cultures, to the vast community of life which needs us to slow down and pay attention to the little miracles happening all around us.

-I spend a lot of my time living on a little narrowboat called Masquerade, moored on a canal which is so narrow you can almost jump across it.
-It was cut centuries ago from the mountainsides to shift coal to ports and factories, an industrial superstructure.
-It’s now overhung along its whole length by intertwining oak, ash and willow trees, a green, mirror-tunnel, a miraculous little wilderness 23 miles long and only 20 feet wide.
-I write and draw on the bow of Masquerade, watched curiously by ducks and squirrels, woodpeckers and linnets.
-The canal is a man-made structure, but it’s become a wild place.
-As individuals, members of a global community imperilled by its own advancement, we’re now in need of a similar wilding, I believe.
-Like the canal, we can allow ourselves to be taken over by the creativity of the universe.
+As individuals, members of a global community imperilled by its own advancement, we’re now in need of an internal wilding, I believe.
+We can allow ourselves to be taken over by the creativity of the universe.
 It requires art and poetry, music and dancing, new practices of the heart, new ways of loving and making.
 It’s what this space is for.
 You’re very welcome here.

 Who is James Roberts?